-The instruction always returns a four-element vector of 32-bit values.
+The instruction returns a two-element vector for destination type f16x2.
+For all other destination types, the instruction returns a four-element vector.
 The texture array index is a 32-bit unsigned integer, and texture coordinate elements are 32-bit signed integer or floating point values.